 The Overview tab also includes options to open, add to favorites, categorize the item, share the item, edit metadata, and add ratings and comments.
 Some types of item pages have additional options; for example, you can publish apps from the item page of configurable apps, update or download files such as comma-separated values (CSV) files, create an app from a web map or web scene, and export data from export-enabled hosted feature layers.
 If you have the correct privileges, you can publish maps and data as hosted web layers.
 Administrators and those with the correct privileges can also change the owner of an item in the portal.

 By default, items open in the most appropriate app.
-For example, maps open in Map Viewer Classic, scenes open in Scene Viewer, and layer packages open in ArcGIS Pro.
-Optionally, you can sometimes choose a different option.
-For example, you can choose to open a map in ArcGIS Pro instead of Map Viewer Classic.
+For example, maps open in Map Viewer or Map Viewer Classic, scenes open in Scene Viewer, and layer packages open in ArcGIS Pro.
+Sometimes other options are available.
+For example, you can choose to open a map in ArcGIS Pro instead of Map Viewer.
 Some items can only be downloaded and some do not have an option to open or download.
-The action buttons you see on the right of the item page Overview tab depend on the item type.
+The action buttons available on the right of the item page Overview tab depend on the item type.
 The most appropriate option for opening, downloading, and so on, is provided as the first action button.

-Currently, you can open the sublayers of a feature layer in Map Viewer Classic only.
+You can open the sublayers of a feature layer in Map Viewer or Map Viewer Classic only.

-For a comprehensive list of supported item types, see What can you add to your portal?
+For a comprehensive list of supported item types, see What can you add to ArcGIS Enterprise?

-The title is the name people see when they access the item and the name you see on the My Content tab on the content page.
+The title is the name that is shown when someone accesses the item as well as the name on the My Content tab on the content page.
 The title should represent what the item contains.

 This short description is returned in the results list when people search for content in the portal.
 The limit for the description is 2,048 characters.

-People see this in-depth description of the item when they open the item page.
+This in-depth description of the item is shown when people open the item page.

 For some item types, you can create a custom thumbnail by choosing a basemap and setting a map extent and zoom level instead of uploading an image.
 For this option, click Create thumbnail from map.